alitheDev/TimeSync/README.md

-# TimeFlow
+# TimeSync
 The ultimate software for time management.

 ------------------------------------------------------------

-TimeFlow will be released soon in:
+TimeSync will be released soon in:

 - Chrome Extension.
 - Desktop App.
 - Mobile App.
 - Web App.

+and more if required.